 Most supervisors, managers and team leaders do not get gifts from their employees, period.
 You are not expected to give your boss a gift, even if you receive one from your boss.
 Some stricter work environments even have prohibitions against gift giving to bosses.

 In some more relaxed work environments, gifts may be given to bosses by their employees during major holidays and birthdays.
-The best rule of thumb is to limit yourself to giving a present to your boss only on major holidays, birthdays or other occasions when the whole office contributes to the gift giving, such as on:
+The best rule of thumb is to limit yourself to giving a present to your boss only on major holidays, birthdays or other occasions when the whole office contributes to the gift-giving, such as on:

-- his or her birthday
+- His or her birthday

-- winter holidays (Christmas, Hanukkah, Kwanza, etc. and New Year's Day)
+- Winter holidays (Christmas, Hanukkah, Kwanza, etc. and New Year's Day)

 - National Boss's Day (the U.S. holiday on October 16 and in the UK on March 24 in honor of bosses and employers)

-- office going-away party for the boss
+- Office going-away party for the boss

-- office milestone birthday party for the boss
+- Office milestone birthday party for the boss

-A time when it's okay to give the boss a gift when others at the workplace aren't doing so is when you hand out gifts to all your coworkers, such as trinkets on the 4th of July holiday (Independence Day), bags of Halloween candy, gift bags "just because it's a nice day", or any other small gifts for a special occasion.
+A time when it's okay to give the boss a gift while others at the workplace aren't doing so is when you hand out gifts to all your coworkers, such as trinkets on the 4th of July holiday (Independence Day), bags of Halloween candy, gift bags "just because it's a nice day", or any other small gifts for a special occasion.
 Since you're giving out goodies to everyone, by all means, include your boss as a recipient during these gifting sprees.
 Many managers and supervisors tend to end up externalized during coworker events such as parties and luncheons, and they appreciate being included and remembered as part of the team.

-But what about those special occasions - the birth of a child, a wedding, a promotion, a successful business deal, or other personal or professional event that you want to congratulate your boss for?
+But what about those special occasions—the birth of a child, a wedding, a promotion, a successful business deal, or other personal or professional event that you want to congratulate your boss for?

 At these times, you'd do best to organize a collective gift-giving effort.
 Take up a collection and buy your boss a thoughtful, classy gift.
 Or everybody contribute a gift and surprise the boss with a party during the lunch hour (making sure your supervisor isn't on the way to a meeting, of course!)
-Another option is to simply get a congratulatory card - this is appropriate when it is something you would do for any other coworker.
+Another option is to simply get a congratulatory card—this is appropriate when it is something you would do for any other coworker.